emad-elsaid/emad-elsaid.github.io/Go slice that doesn't grow past capacity.md

 ![Stevie Guarding as usual.
 Grunewald, Berlin.](/public/IMG_20220730_175116.webp)

-A while ago I needed a Go slice that keeps growing until hitting capacity. after that I need it to discard the first item and add the new one to the end, without growing its capacity.
+A while ago I needed a #go slice that keeps growing until hitting capacity. after that I need it to discard the first item and add the new one to the end, without growing its capacity.

 `append` will grow Go slice if you tried to append an item when the slice is at full capacity.